Korean name: Romanization

+In other words, Gildong, Gil-dong, and Gil Dong are all the same given name.

 It is not always possible to unambiguously determine the original Hangul name from a romanized Korean name.
-For example, the jung in Kim Dae-jung and in Youn Yuh-jung is actually different in Hangul (중 and 정 respectively).
+For example, the "jung" in Kim Dae-jung and in Youn Yuh-jung is actually different in Hangul (중 and 정 respectively); the "Chun" in Chun Doo-hwan and in Chun Woo-hee is actually different in Hangul (전 and 천 respectively).
 (Note: Even if the Revised Romanization of Korean (RR) were strictly applied to all names, such an ambiguity is not fully resolved.
 For example, given names 빛나 and 샛별 are romanized as rr and rr respectively according to RR – syllable-final consonants ㅊ and ㅅ both become t.)